 Gaming & Escape Rooms

 Even the coolest teens and tweens won’t pass up an ultimate family game night now and then.
-Two of our favorites – Fantasy Flight Games and Source Comics & Games (both located in Roseville) offer hundreds of FREE games to borrow and play right in the store.
-There’s tons of table space to spread out with a large group, and at Fantasy Flight, a cafe to feed your hungry kids.
+Two of our favorites – Fantasy Flight Games and Source Comics & Games (both located in Roseville) offer hundreds of FREE board games to borrow and play right in the store.
+There’s tons of table space to spread out with a large group, and at Fantasy Flight, a café to feed your hungry kids.
+If your child is more of a puzzle person, Eat My Words!
+Bookstore hosts the Society of Puzzling People to tackle a monthly jigsaw puzzle.

 Escape rooms are interactive, themed puzzles.
 Book a room with friends or take your chances with strangers.
 Participants work together to find clues to solve a mission and escape the room.
 Most are designed with adults in mind, but we’ve found our teens love the challenge.
 Two of our recommendations: Escape Frenzy in Minneapolis and Escape Game at Mall of America.